 The Institutional Review Board (IRB) is a campus committee empowered by federal regulations to oversee research activities involving human subjects.
 The IRB is responsible for the review and monitoring of research involving human subjects in order to assure the protection of the rights and welfare of the subjects participating in research.

 The IRB utilizes IRBNet for the submission of all human subjects research studies.
 IRBNet is a web-based system of electronic tools to support the management, submission, review and administration of IRB protocols.
-Here are for working within IRBNet.
+Here is a Quick Start Guide for working within IRBNet.

 Researchers are encouraged to go to the Forms and Templates tab within IRBNet and review the Institutional Review Board Documents for Researchers.
-Resources include the IRB procedures handbook (found below), necessary forms, and tools to navigate IRBNet.
+Resources include the IRB procedures handbook, necessary forms, and tools to navigate IRBNet.

 The IRB accepts applications on a year-round basis.
 The only deadlines are for protocols receiving full board reviews.
 Research activities in which involvement of human subjects involves more than minimal risk and does not fall within one or more of the exemption categories or expedited review categories, or involves certain vulnerable populations (e.g. prisoners) must undergo a full board review by a quorum of the IRB committee.